The UK's first uni-based broadcasting studio

-Our Eldon TV studios are where all of our television and broadcasting activities happen.
+Our Eldon TV Studios are where all of our television and broadcasting activities happen.

 Whether it's undergraduate coursework, hiring our facilities and equipment, or being a part of the student-led TV channel, CCI TV, our studios have everything you'll need to learn the skills needed to work in video and audio production, and broadcasting.

-Equipment and rooms
+Equipment and amenities

 Our TV Studio Gallery is where all our video and audio sources are mixed for broadcasting online and around the University.
 The gallery can cater from a single camera recording to a 10+ camera multi-studio production.

-The Gallery has over 20 screens to monitor the broadcast and is generally operated by a crew of seven or eight students.
+The Gallery has over 20 screens to monitor the broadcast and is operated by a crew of seven or eight students.

-- Newtek Tricaster TC1—our video production and live broadcast system that can receive 16 video inputs at once including studio cameras, external video feeds, Skype calls, and networked graphics
+- Newtek Tricaster TC1—our video production and live broadcast system that can receive 16 video inputs at once, including studio cameras, external video feeds, Skype calls, and networked graphics

 - Newtek 2 Stripe Control Panel—configurable vision mixing control surface

 - Sound control booth—including a Behringer X32 Compact audio mixer that is Dante enabled linked with the Eldon Broadcast Hub to offer 32 inputs

 - 20 Person IP-based talkback system—so crew members can communicate between the gallery, studio and on-screen talent to feed instructions during live broadcasts

 - FLIP-Q Autocue Software—for displaying scripts on teleprompters

 - Blackmagic Design Video Router—for routing video signals between studio equipment

 - Several deployable compact and Pan, Tilt, Zoom (PTZ) remote controllable cameras

 - Dante-enabled Behringer X32 Rack Mixer—with 16 physical inputs, which can be used to mix audio in the hub itself or in tandem with the TV Studio Gallery

 - Wireless tablet—used to mix audio feeds for the audience in real time

 - LED lighting including Chauvet multi-coloured wash lights—to light the studio and backdrop in a range of colours

 - Portable battery-powered LED lighting and moving head LED PAR cans—to create more dynamic lighting during broadcast

 The green screen studio can be hired on its own for filming and photography or used along with the TV Studio Gallery.